What should I do if I see Travellers pulling onto a Council owned site such as a park or car park?

 If Travellers do not move on by the time and date stated in the legal notice, the Council will instruct bailiffs to enforce the notice.
 They will use any reasonable means to do so including towing vehicles from the site onto the public highway if necessary.
 The Police will also attend to prevent a breach of the peace and ensure that the bailiffs are able to carry out the Council’s instructions.

-Will the Police or Council prosecute if the law is broken during an incursion?
+Will the Police or Council prosecute if the law is broken?

 The Parks Police regularly visit parks throughout the year and follow up on any reported illegal activity.
 Anyone found committing crime will be challenged and prosecuted.
 Traveller families will be treated fairly and in the same way as any other member of the public.
 Police action will be based on criminal proof and needs to be beyond reasonable doubt.